 I finally have a tutorial for you!
 I made these baby headbands and took pics of the steps in the middle of July, hoping to get a tutorial up soon.
 If you’ve ever had a baby in the house you know the rest of the story and why it’s now nearly the middle of August and I’m just getting around to typing up the tutorial. :) Such is the crazy but wonderful life of having a baby.
 I’m not complaining.
 I absolutely love having a baby in the house.

 First up is the knotted headband tutorial using KNIT fabric.
 I’ve been seeing these cute little headbands around a bit and wanted to make some for Ruby.
 They are really easy as well, which is what I need these days!
-This headband fits my tiny 2 month old, maybe a little too big for her but she will probably where it till she’s 6 months old.
+This headband fits my tiny 2 month old, maybe a little too big for her but she will probably wear it till she’s 6 months old.
 It also depends on how stretchy the knit is that you use—some of her headbands will fit her longer because the knit stretches more.

 I made a little pattern piece like this: